DuxfordSBD/duxfordsbd.github.io/couch_to_soap_box_derby/routes.md

 - Children can run the adult route but they must be accompanied by an adult if they under 16 years old

 ## Children's route

+The children's route is a new off-road route allowing for our younger villagers to still challenge themselves but over a shorter distance.

 ![The 2021 Couch to Soap Box Derby children route][kids]